 Although a vertical metal roof looks similar to the boxed eave roof, there are some differences.
 For instance, although they are both A-frame roofs, vertical roofs have panels that run from the ridge down to the eave side – in other words, vertically – much like you would find on the roof of a home or business.
 Vertical roofs offer more steel framing in the unit, with a hat channel running the length of the underside of the unit, which helps support the panels and makes the structure more rigid.
 Vertical roofs also feature deeper eave side trim with a deeper end trim.
 Vertical roofs are the best choice for locations that experience extreme weather conditions such as heavy snowfall and high winds, as the vertical paneling helps snow and rain slide right off the roof and it’s sturdy design prevents it from blowing over.
 It’s steel reinforcement running underneath also can withstand the weight of snow being packed on top in cases of heavy snowfall.

-Boxed eave metal roofs are also A-frame units.
+Boxed eave roof style garages are also A-frame steel garages.
 It also looks like a home roof, but instead of vertical panels its panels are horizontal.
 This type of structure has no hat channel or ridge cap, and the trim on the ends include smaller L-Trim.
 Although not designed to withstand such extreme weather conditions as the vertical unit, it’s still a good choice and for a decent price you can have a metal garage with an A-frame look.

 Each of these roof styles have their various benefits, so the type you choose really depends on your needs and location – and of course, personal preference.
 Regular, boxed eave, and vertical roof styles are available for carports, garages, barns, RV covers, and custom buildings, so no matter what type of custom metal building you are considering adding to your property, one of these roofs is the perfect fit.
 However, if purchasing a metal workshop, it is only available with a vertical roof.